 The trekking season in the Alay Mountains begins in early-to-mid June and runs until mid September.
 The high season is July and August when temperatures are warm and the mountain passes are fully cleared of snow.

 By the end of August temperatures begin dropping considerably at higher elevations.
-Although some treks can technically be done in September, be especially sure to pack additional warm clothing and layers for this time.
+Although some treks can technically be done in early September, be especially sure to pack additional warm clothing and layers for this time.
 If you can time it, we recommend going early in the season in mid-late June when wildflowers are blooming and everything is green.
 Having said that, it remains stunning through August, as our experience proved.

-Our treks were in late August.
+Both times we went trekking was in late August.
 The weather was excellent.
 Days were warm and sunny, and although it was cold at night at altitude at the campsites (close to 4,000 meters / 13,123 feet) it was comfortable as we were prepared with warm sleeping bags and plenty of warm layers.

 All of the Alay Mountain treks above can be done either independently or with a guide.
 Many of these trails and routes have been marked recently (keep a lookout for red paint) and are included in the new regional trekking maps (available at Destination Osh or Visit Alay offices in Osh city).
 However, these trails do take you into some rather remote and high altitude areas where it is easy to get lost.